yanmeng0705/academic-independence/README.md

 - scikit-learn >= 1.0
 - statsmodels >= 0.13
 - matplotlib >= 3.5
-- Compatible OS: Ubuntu 20.04+, macOS Monterey, Windows 10+
+- Compatible OS: macOS Monterey, Windows 10+

 ✅ **Versions the software has been tested on**
-- Ubuntu 22.04 LTS
 - macOS Ventura 13.0
 - Windows 11